stex/stex.codes/_posts/2020-09-02-evernote-attachment-workflow.markdown

 ```

 As you can see, it contains an `en-media` tag for each attachment in the note with, including a `hash` attribute
-which corresponds to the `hash` property available inside Applescript.
+which corresponds to the `hash` property available for each `note` object inside Applescript.

 At this point I decided that Applescript wasn't enough to solve my problem completely,
 but I still had to use it to extract all the necessary information from Evernote and make it available to another script.